-Government grants are agreements that generally provide cost reimbursement for certain types of expenditures in return for research and development activities over a contractually defined period.
-Revenue from government grants is recognized in the period during which the related costs are incurred, provided that the conditions under which the government grants were provided have been met.
+Our revenue is generated primarily from the sale of products and services.
+Product revenue primarily consists of sales of our PacBio RS instrument and related consumables, and service and other revenue primarily consists of revenue earned from product maintenance agreements.
+Grant revenue reflects revenue from government grants that generally provide cost reimbursement for certain types of expenditures in return for research and development activities over a contractually defined period.
+Revenue from grants is recognized in the period during which the related costs are incurred, provided that the conditions under which the grants were provided have been met.